andraslibal/brownian/README.md

 Initialization: random initialization
-Periodic Boundary condition in both x,y directions 1/r^2 exp(-r/r0) repulsion between particles q*fx0 driving force in the x direction
+Periodic Boundary condition in both x,y directions 1/r^2 exp(-r/r0) repulsion between particles q*fx0 driving force in the x direction (simulating 50-50% going in opposite directions) Movie output: creating a movie file with all x,y positions written out in each frame Statistics output: output the average speed of movement avg(q*fx) to a statistics file avergaed over all particles and averaged over the time steps the average considers (ex.1000)